-Pros: You’ll be supporting local communities; you can maintain your diet; you will avoid monotonous trail food.
+Pros: You’ll be supporting local communities, maintaining your diet, and avoiding monotonous trail food.

-Cons: Some stores are quite expensive; not all stores have a special stock for PCT travelers.
+Cons: Some stores are quite expensive, and not all stores have a special stock for PCT travelers.

 - Mail drop.
 In total, you will find about 100 PCT resupply points along the way.
 They are usually 40-100 miles from each other.
 This means that you can expect to carry a 4-10 day stock.

-Pros: You can maintain your gluten-free, vegan, organic, or another strict diet; you will save time in the city (many points are right on the path); some lodges and hotels have flexible pick-up hours; if you don’t open a box, you may send it for free to another stop.
+Pros: You can maintain your gluten-free, vegan, organic, or another strict diet.
+You will also save time in the city (many points are right on the path.)
+Some lodges and hotels have flexible pick-up hours, and if you don’t open a box, you may send it for free to another stop.

-Cons: You might have to spend extra time and money if you arrive after the post office closes; you’ll need a partner to send boxes, since they can only be stored up to 30 days; mail drops can be more expensive than buying in local stores due to the cost of postage.
+Cons: You might have to spend extra time and money if you arrive after the post office closes.
+You’ll also need a partner to send boxes, since they can only be stored up to 30 days.
+In addition, mail drops can be more expensive than buying in local stores due to shipping prices.

 - Mixed strategy.
 You can combine the previous two strategies: buying food in large towns and supermarkets and sending yourself boxes in more distant places.

-Pros: You can add or remove items before sending the box; you’ll avoid unnecessary journeys to remote resupply points; you won’t need to shop at lackluster stores or look for more suitable grocery stores.
+Pros: You can add or remove items before sending the box.
+You’ll also avoid unnecessary journeys to remote resupply points.
+You won’t need to shop at lackluster stores or look for more suitable grocery stores.